nullpointer08/nullpointer-client/display/doc/readme.txt

 1) Create a startup script (e.g. start.sh):

 #!/bin/bash
-python demo.py & matchbox_window_manager -use_borders no -use_cursor no
+python demo.py & matchbox-window-manager -use_titlebar no -use_cursor no

 2) Run xinit with startup script: